Ash

 Symptoms of Dog Diarrhea

-Of course, loose stools are typically the first sign of diarrhea from your dog.
-However, there are many other symptoms to look for before, during, and after an episode, such as:
+Soft stools are often an early sign of digestive upset and may worsen if the condition continues.
+However, there are several additional symptoms to watch for before, during, and after an episode, such as:

 Home Remedies to Prevent Dog Diarrhea